Thomasmgaus/csharp-mortgage-rest-service/README.md

 [Mongo Db Community](https://www.mongodb.com/try/download/community) will be enough to run locally.
 Once MongoDb community is installed you can view documents from Mongo DB compass.
 The application _should_ create the database and Applicant table automatically upon first run of the asp.net service.

-Next you should be abloe to navigate to <repository-directory>/csharp-mortgage-rest-service/mortgage-application/ and run **dotnet run**.
-This should start a local service on port **5137**
+Next you should be abloe to navigate to <repository-directory>/csharp-mortgage-rest-service/mortgage-application/ and run

+**dotnet run --project mortgage-application.csproj** This should start a local service on port **5137**

 Then navigate to csharp-mortgae-rest-service/mortgage-application/web/mortgage-frontend and run **npm i**